Item you wanted to search for not listed above?

-The Council operates a three stream waste and recycling collection service.
-Each bin is used to collect different waste streams.
+The Council operates a four stream waste and recycling collection service.
+Each container is used to collect different waste streams.

-The blue bin is used to collect recyclable materials such as paper and cardboard, glass bottles and jars, tins and cans and plastic bottles and tubs.
-The materials from this bin are sorted and sent to be reused to make new products
+The blue bin is used to collect, glass bottles and jars, tins and cans and plastic bottles, tubs and trays (clean margarine, yogurt and ice cream etc).
+The materials from this bin are sorted and sent to be reused to make new products.
+If unaccepted items are put in the recycling bin it will not be emptied.

 The brown bin is used to collect organic garden waste.
 The contents of the brown bin goes to be processed into compost.

-Please use your Blue Wheelie Bin to recycle the following items/materials
+Please use your Blue Bag to recycle the following items/materials

 What can I recycle?